Starting an LLC in Delaware comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

-If you have any questions about the cost of opening a Delaware LLC, you can contact the Delaware Division of Corporations.
+If you have any questions about the cost of opening a Delaware LLC or Delaware LLC fees, you can contact the Delaware Division of Corporations.

 Delaware LLC Costs FAQs

-It costs $90 to start a Delaware LLC.
+It costs $90 for Delaware LLC formation.
 This is a one-time filing fee for the LLC Certificate of Formation.

 Some LLCs may need a business license in Delaware.
 This depends on your industry and where your LLC is located.
 The cost of local business permits varies.

-All Delaware LLCs need to pay $300 per year for the Annual Franchise Tax.
-These state fees are paid to the Division of Corporations.
-And this is the only state-required annual fee.
-You have to pay this to keep your LLC in good standing.
+All Delaware Limited Liability Companies need to pay $300 per year for the Franchise Tax and $75 per year for the State Business License.
+The Franchise Tax and Business License fees are paid to the Department of Revenue.
+And these are the only state-required annual fees.
+You have to pay both of these to keep your LLC in good standing.

-Some LLCs may need a business license in Delaware.
+Some LLCs may need an additional business license in Delaware.
 This depends on your industry and where your LLC is located.
 You’ll need to check with your municipality to see if there are any annual renewal fees for the business permit.